Audit Committee Directors' Roundtable: 2018 Agendas and Best Practices

 Non-Member Price: $75

-This year's annual January Audit program has a new twist!
-These leading Audit experts and Directors will share their views and experiences on the hot topics and issues facing you and your Audit Committee in 2018 with an active and fast-paced round table discussion.
-There will be plenty of time for Q & A and a networking reception will immediately follow the program.
+The Roundtable format was well received by the over 100 who registered for this annual session.
+Converstation was active between the audiance and our Audit experts and Directors who sharee their views and experiences on the hot topics and issues facing you and your Audit Committee in 2018 with an active and fast-paced round table discussion.
+The networking reception was very well attended.

 Location and Time